bahodge/candlekeep-mysteries/soul_worth_breaking/Notes.md

 We are unable to secure a slot to perform in the tavern over the weekend.
 We head up to the rooms.

 We learn that the poor side of town is the eastbank.
-The west bank is the wealthier side of town
+The west bank is the wealthier side of town.
 There is also a library of [[Eldoria]].

 Figure out what [[Lucian Veilcross]] looks like.